angona2/cs296finalProject/README.md

 3. Grab book from locked room (use grab command in locked room)
 4. Make way to stables and use the computer, then victory. (use south command twice from base, then do /use and if you got the book you win.
 You can read the books as well!)

-Hint: Be careful about objects you pick up and consume. (various objects have different properties, too heavy (table) causes no movement, consumables can be positive or negative)
+Hint: Be careful about objects you pick up and consume. (various objects have different properties, too heavy (table) causes no movement, consumables can be positive or negative) -> every object with negative properties are dropable

 ##